 Since 1948 this cabin has served as a home base to youth outdoor adventure including camping, canoeing, and fishing.
 It has also served as a meeting location for many groups including Boy Scout Troops, Girl Scout Troops, the Barton Lake Association, and many others.

-The Cabin at Camp Char Le Maude has been the gateway to youth adventure for over 70 years!
+The Cabin at Camp Char Le Maude on beautiful Barton Lake has been the gateway to youth adventure for over 70 years!

 We replaced the aging and leaking roof.
 This was completed in the fall of 2017.
 Funding was made possible by our Sporting Clays Classic fundraiser as well as private donors.